georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-significanttext-aggregation.md

 }
 ```

+%  NOTCONSOLE

 Mr Pozmantier and other one-off associations with elasticsearch no longer appear in the aggregation results as a consequence of copy-and-paste operations or other forms of mechanical repetition.

-If your duplicate or near-duplicate content is identifiable via a single-value indexed field  (perhaps a hash of the article’s `title` text or an `original_press_release_url` field) then it would be more efficient to use a parent [diversified sampler](/reference/data-analysis/aggregations/search-aggregations-bucket-diversified-sampler-aggregation.md) aggregation to eliminate these documents from the sample set based on that single key.
+If your duplicate or near-duplicate content is identifiable via a single-value indexed field  (perhaps a hash of the article’s `title` text or an `original_press_release_url` field) then it would be more efficient to use a parent [diversified sampler](search-aggregations-bucket-diversified-sampler-aggregation.md) aggregation to eliminate these documents from the sample set based on that single key.
 The less duplicate content you can feed into the significant_text aggregation up front the better in terms of performance.

 ::::{admonition} How are the significance scores calculated?
 The numbers returned for scores are primarily intended for ranking different suggestions sensibly rather than something easily understood by end users.
 The scores are derived from the doc frequencies in *foreground* and *background* sets.
 In brief, a term is considered significant if there is a noticeable difference in the frequency in which a term appears in the subset and in the background.
 The way the terms are ranked can be configured, see "Parameters" section.